-Dynamic disk is a flexible option when it comes to storage and memory.
+A dynamic disk is a flexible option when it comes to storage and memory.
 Converting to a dynamic disk means changing the basic disk into a more manageable version.
-This will generally improve your PC’s performance.
+This will generally improve your PC's performance.

-Despite these pros, there are some conditions that make the conversion harder to accomplish.
+Despite these pros, some conditions make the conversion harder to accomplish.
 For example, if you are looking to downgrade your system, converting disks will be impossible.
-If your PC has multiple OS, you can’t expect the conversion to work, either.
+If your PC has multiple OS, you can't expect the conversion to work, either.
 There is also the issue of identifying and detecting unknown partitions, which would be hard to do once you go through with disk conversion.
 Furthermore, your OS might simply not follow the conversion command at all.

 If you are met by these conditions, converting basic disk into a dynamic one is undoable.
 Otherwise, you can go ahead and try converting disks to improve your PC's performance.